ULHTIC/ficha1/README.md

         5. (NOT B) OR A

-12. Reescreva a seguinte operação lógica de forma a não utilizar o operador AND
+12. Reescreva a seguinte operação lógica de forma a não utilizar o operador AND e desenhe o circuito resultante
     1. (A OR B) AND (C OR D)